Rural Kingston Perspectives

 CLOSED: This discussion has concluded.

-Living in rural Kingston
+• Living in rural Kingston

-by ACAMP, 8 months ago
+by ACAMP, over 2 years ago

 What I value the most about living in rural Kingston is the community.
 We share food that we grow and have too much of, meals, resources like wood, and services like tree-cutting and snow removal.
 This i what also makes it unique.
 We are rural but still know who are neighbours are.